BestTimesToVisit.com Logo

 When is the absolute best time to visit Dubai to avoid the extreme heat and still enjoy outdoor activities?

-What are some essential cultural etiquette tips I should know before visiting Dubai?
+What are some essential cultural etiquette tips I should be aware of as a visitor in Dubai?

-Respect is key here.
-Dress modestly when visiting religious sites like the Jumeirah Mosque, covering shoulders and knees.
-Public displays of affection should be kept to a minimum, and always use your right hand for eating or handing things over.
-It's a small effort that goes a long way in showing respect for local customs.
+Dubai is quite liberal for a Middle Eastern city, but it's still important to be respectful of Islamic culture.
+Dress modestly when visiting religious sites like mosques, covering shoulders and knees.
+Public displays of affection should be kept to a minimum, and always use your right hand for eating or exchanging items.
+It's a small gesture that goes a long way in showing respect.

-Are there any 'hidden gem' neighborhoods or experiences that offer a more authentic taste of local life?
+Are there any 'hidden gems' or less touristy experiences that offer a more authentic taste of Dubai?

 What is the cheapest month to visit Dubai, United Arab Emirates?